mlai-bonn/SeminarDeepLearning/s04_Regularization.md

 ##### Proof
 1 and 2 are easy to check, so only a proof of 3 is provided here:
-First we divide the definition of strong convexivity by $\alpha$ and rearrange to get the following:
+First we divide the definition of strong convexity by $\alpha$ and rearrange to get the following:

 $$\frac{f(u +\alpha(w-u))-f(u)}{\alpha} \leq f(w) - f(u) - \frac{\lambda}{2}(1-\alpha)||w-u||^2$$